Ava Gardner: Early life

-Ava Lavinia Gardner was born on December 24, 1922, in Grabtown, North Carolina, the youngest of seven children.
-She had two older brothers, Raymond and Melvin, and four older sisters, Beatrice, Elsie Mae, Inez and Myra.
-Her parents, Mary Elizabeth "Molly" (née Baker; 1883–1943) and Jonas Bailey Gardner (1878–1938), were poor tobacco sharecroppers.
-She was of English and Scots-Irish ancestry.
+Gardner was born on December 24, 1922, in Grabtown, North Carolina, the youngest of seven children.
+When Gardner was born, by community standards, they were “better than well-to-do” with her father having the deed to their tobacco and cotton farm, and owning a sawmill and a country store.
+She was of English and Scots Irish ancestry.

 She was raised in the Baptist faith of her mother.
-While the children were still young, the Gardners lost their property, and Molly received an offer to work as a cook and housekeeper at a dormitory for teachers at the nearby Brogden School that included board for the family and where Jonas continued sharecropping tobacco and supplemented the dwindling work with odd jobs at sawmills.
-In 1931, the teachers’ school closed, forcing the family to finally give up on their property dreams and move to a larger city, Newport News, Virginia, where Molly found work managing a boarding house for the city's many shipworkers.
-While in Newport News, Jonas became ill and died from bronchitis in 1938, when Ava was 15 years old.
-After her father's death, the family moved to Rock Ridge near Wilson, North Carolina, where Molly ran another boarding house for teachers.
-Ava attended high school in Rock Ridge and she graduated from there in 1939.
+While the children were still young, during the Depression the family lost their property.
+Gardner's mother received an offer to work as a cook and housekeeper at a dormitory for teachers at the nearby Brogden School that included board for the family, and Gardner's father sharecropped tobacco and supplemented the dwindling work with odd jobs at sawmills.
+In 1931, the teachers' school closed, forcing the family to finally give up on their property dreams and move to Newport News, Virginia, where Gardner's mother found work managing a boarding house for the city's many shipworkers.
+While in Newport News, Gardner's father became ill and died from bronchitis in 1938, when Gardner was 15 years old.
+After her father's death, the family moved to Rock Ridge near Wilson, North Carolina, where Gardner's mother ran another boarding house for teachers.
+Gardner attended high school in Rock Ridge and she graduated from there in 1939.
+The family was not well off and, to the ridicule of her classmates, she had to wear hand-me-down clothes to school.
 She then attended secretarial classes at Atlantic Christian College in Wilson for about a year.